-So, make sure to choose the right size of container keeping in mind the property of plant you are trying to grow.
+So, make sure to choose the right size of container keeping in mind the property of the plant you are trying to grow.

-And one of the most crucial home gardening tips is that always make holes at the bottom of container for drainage of excess water and passage of air.
+And one of the most crucial home gardening tips is that always make holes at the bottom of the container for drainage of excess water and passage of air.

 Otherwise, the roots will start to rot.

 Water properly – Most Important Home Gardening Tip